Paulmayock/roastin_coffee/README.md

 ### Main page, header and footer

 The header includes the Roastin Coffee name, search bar, nav bar, login button from my account and a cart for how much the items accumulate to in the current cart.
+A contact form link was also added under on the My Account link.
 The main screen shows an image of a cup of coffee and beans and adds a nice background so it can give users a good idea of what the websites main business is.
-The footer includes contact details, a contact link so users can reach out to the owner, a link to view the business facebook page and a subscription linkso users can subscribe.
+The footer includes contact details, a contact link so users can reach out to the owner, a link to view the business facebook page and a newsletter subscription link so users can subscribe a newsletter.

 ![Main header](docs/images/main_header.PNG)